Freaky/Compactor/README.md

 ## Nerdy Technical Stuff

 Compactor is primarily written in [Rust].
-The front-end is basically an embedded website driven by the [web-view] crate and my own fork of the underlying [webview] library.
+The front-end is basically an embedded website driven by the [web-view] crate.
 It does *not* depend on any remote resources or open any ports.

 Under the hood it uses [`DeviceIoControl`] with [`FSCTL_SET_EXTERNAL_BACKING`] and [`FSCTL_DELETE_EXTERNAL_BACKING`], and a few functions from [WofApi] (Windows Overlay Filesystem).
 This is, of course, in part thanks to the [winapi] crate.
 Eventually I hope to get around to finishing off some of my bindings and contributing them back.